Work Group 3: Deterring Traffickers and Buyers

 - Work Group 3’s goal is to deter traffickers and buyers by decreasing demand.
 In order to shift demand, it is important to understand why the demand exists and identify the characteristics and common motivating factors amongst those who decide to actively engage in exploitive activities.

-- Initiatives –
+- Current Initiatives –